devjoda/launchandfixcod/README.md

 ## Support

-If you liked this script and you feel like it, you can buy me a cup of coffee [here](https://buymeacoff.ee/atyourservicesire) :)
+If you liked this script and you feel like it, feel free to buy me a cup of coffee [here](https://buymeacoff.ee/atyourservicesire) :)